skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/representing_data/generics.md

 The `'a` in the above definition denotes a generic type parameter.
 If you wanted to define two generic type parameters you could use `'a` and `'b`.
-Sometimes, context specific names are more appropriate choices, such as `'success` and `'error`, to model success and error types.
+Sometimes, context-specific names are more appropriate choices, such as `'success` and `'error`, to model success and error types.

 This option can be an `Option<string>`, `Option<int>`, `Option<float>`, ... etc.
 The generic type parameter is passed in (or inferred) when a value of the type is created.